-If you’re wondering how long tacho infringements last, the straight answer is that there is no limit and as stated above; driver hours offences can be investigated up to 6 months.
+If you’re wondering how long tacho infringements last, the straight answer is that there is no limit, and as stated above; driver hours offences can be investigated for up to 6 months.
 There are however different levels of infringements, where a level 5 infringement is the highest.
 Depending on the severeness of the infringement it can include a maximum of 2 years imprisonment.

 Who Is Responsible?